 The purpose of the IEP is to support students with disabilities in making progress and achieving their goals.
-You play an important role in the development of a high quality IEP.
-You know your child best and can uniquely speak to how your child functions in different settings.
+You play an important role in the development of a high-quality IEP.
+You know your child best and can uniquely speak to your child's behavior in different settings.
 Therefore, your participation in developing, reviewing and updating your child's IEP is essential.